atooms-mirror/postprocessing/README.md

 - Bond-orientational order
 - Common neighbors analysis

-The tools rely on the `atooms` package to read trajectory files.
+This package relies on [atooms](https://gitlab.info-ufr.univ-montp2.fr/atooms/postprocessing.git) to read trajectory files.

 Getting started
 ---------------

 Post processing tools typically operate on trajectory files produced by molecular simulation codes.
-Any trajectory format recognized by `atooms` can be processed, for instance most "xyz" kind of trajectories should work fine.
-Most tools are simple scripts that can be executed from the command line.
-For instance, the following command will compute the radial distribution function g(r) from the trajectory file `trajectory.xyz` contained in the `data/` directory
+Any trajectory format recognized by atooms can be processed, for instance most "xyz" trajectory files should work fine.
+Most tools are simple python scripts that can be executed from the command line.
+Example: the following command will compute the radial distribution function g(r) from the trajectory file `trajectory.xyz` contained in the `data/` directory